Sustainable development goals

 ING in Poland uses technology to help deaf customers, who previously needed an interpreter to help with their banking.
 Partnering with Migam.pl, ING is the first Polish bank to feature online sign language interpreters.

 In the Netherlands, ING’s Financially Fit programme offers a broad set of products and services that support customers in making better financial decisions.
-For example, the ’Kijk Vooruit’ (’Look Ahead’) tool gives an overview of planned and predicted transactions, giving users more control over their finances.
+For example, the ’Kijk Vooruit’ (’forecasting’) tool gives an overview of planned and predicted transactions, giving users more control over their finances.

-To deepen fintech partnerships and accelerate the pace of innovation, we launched ING Ventures in October, a EUR 300 million venture capital fund.
-It will invest mainly in start-ups whose technologies and propositions we can adopt or embed to move even faster
+To deepen fintech partnerships and accelerate the pace of innovation, we launched ING Ventures, a EUR 300 million venture capital fund.
+It will invest mainly in start-ups whose technologies and propositions we can adopt or embed to move even faster.

 We are moving from being a thought leader to action leader through our ING’s Orange Circle programme and our partnership with Ellen MacArthur Foundation.